 As more companies experience financial distress and file for bankruptcy, insurers are likely to see a rise in fiduciary duty and related claims brought against corporate officers and directors.
 This program will examine a number of these special issues that arise when defending directors and officers of distressed or insolvent companies against claims for breach of fiduciary duty brought by Litigation Trustees, Unsecured Creditors Committees or Receivers.

 AUGUST 19: COVID-19: Where the NAIC Goes From Here

-Presenters: Mike Rohan and Tim Farber
+Presenters: Tim Farber

 This program will explore some of the ongoing work of the NAIC that has been interrupted in 2020, and new issues the NAIC will now need to take on as a result of the COVID-19 pandemic.
 Panelists also will provide a high level wrap up of the Summer Virtual NAIC Meeting.